How To Prevent Ice Dams On Roofs?

 Depending on your home and your roof, solutions for ice dams will vary from case to case.
 No matter your approach, just remember that prevention is best and stopping the problem before it becomes a disaster is something you won’t regret.

-If you have any questions about ice dams or roofing maintenance, give us a call at Taves Roofing.
+If you have any questions about ice dams or roofing maintenance or need snow removal service, give us a call at Taves Roofing.
 We are here and happy to help.